 The Caregivers Clothes Closet Ministry organizes and supplies clothing and linens to those in need requesting these items through the Benevolence Caregivers Team.
 Donations for this ministry can be brought to the Ministry Center on Poplar Street each Monday and Wednesday morning from 9:00-11:00 am or to the box in the church Welcome Center.
 Anyone wishing to volunteer to work in this ministry may contact Juanita Roberts.

 There are many other mission projects conducted by our Adult Sunday School classes to those in need in our community.

 Support of Mission Field Personnel

-Besides supporting mission workers around the world through our prayers and offerings our church is supporting Jen and Trey Lyon, Cooperative Baptist Fellowship field personnel serving in Atlanta, and Hundley and Jennifer Harkleroad, who serve with Willing to Go to provide support to church starters and other missionaries by leading short term mission trips.
+Besides supporting mission workers around the world through our prayers and offerings First Baptist is an Encourage Church for Cooperative Baptist Fellowship field personnel, Missy and Francis Angala, who live and serve in Kampala, Uganda.
+We are also an Encourager Church for CBF field personnel, Anna and LaCount Anderson, who live and minister in eastern North Carolina.
+First Baptist is also a proud supporter of Hundley and Jennifer Harkleroad, who serve with Willing to Go to provide support to church starters and other missionaries by leading short term mission trips.